-3. P = Page Address Bit, B = Byte/Buffer Address Bit, X = Dummy Bit
+Note: P = Page Address Bit B = Byte/Buffer Address Bit X = Dummy Bit

-16. Power-On/Reset StatePower-On/Reset State
+16. Power-On/Reset State

-When power is first applied to the device, or when recovering from a reset condition, the output pin (SO) will be in a high impedance state, and a high-to-low transition on the CSB pin will be required to start a valid instruction.
-The SPI mode (Mode 3 or Mode 0) will be automatically selected on every falling edge of CSB by sampling the inactive clock state.
+When power is first applied to the device, or when recovering from a reset condition, the device will default to SPI Mode 3.
+In addition, the output pin (SO) will be in a high impedance state, and a high-to-low transition on the CS pin will be required to start a valid instruction.
+The SPI mode (Mode 3 or Mode 0) will be automatically selected on every falling edge of CS by sampling the inactive clock state.

-16.1 Power-Up/Power-Down Voltage and Timing Requirements
+16.1 Initial Power-Up Timing Restrictions

-During power-up, the device must not be READ for at least the minimum t{VCSL} time after the supply voltage reaches the minimum V{POR} level (V{POR} min).
-While the device is being powered-up, the internal Power-On Reset (POR) circuitry keeps the device in a reset mode until the supply voltage rises above the minimum V{cc} .
+During power-up, the device must not be accessed for at least the minimum t{VCSI} time after the supply voltage reaches the minimum V{CC} level.
+While the device is being powered-up, the internal Power-On Reset (POR) circuitry keeps the device in a reset mode until the supply voltage rises above the maximum POR threshold value (V{POR}).
 During this time, all operations are disabled and the device will not respond to any commands.
+After power-up, the device will be in the standby mode.

 If the first operation to the device after power-up will be a program or erase operation, then the operation cannot be started until the supply voltage reaches the minimum V{CC} level and an internal device delay has elapsed.
-This delay will be a maximum time of t{PUW} .
-After the t{PUW} time, the device will be in the standby mode if CSB is at logic high or active mode if CSB is at logic low.
-For the case of Power-down then Power-up operation, or if a power interruption occurs (such that VCC drops below V{POR} max), the V{cc} of the Flash device must be maintained below V{PWD} for at least the minimum specified T{PWD} time.
-This is to ensure the Flash device will reset properly after a power interruption.
+This delay will be a maximum time of t{PLIW}.